freedompraise/ProjectSpark/docs/CONTRIBUTING.md

 If you need any assistance or have questions related to contributing, feel free to reach out to the project maintainers or open an issue on the GitHub repository.

-We appreciate your time and effort in contributing to projectSpark-api.
+We appreciate your time and effort in contributing to projectSpark.
 Together, let's create something amazing!